Kendall Jenner’s Nude Beach Pictures Leave Model Feeling ‘Violated & Angry’

 As you may have heard, nude photos of the 22-year-old were leaked online this week and quickly went viral.
 As reported by the Inquisitr, photographer Russell James snapped a variety of photos of the young woman, including shots of her riding a horse while fully nude, climbing a tree, lounging by the pool, and enjoying the beach.
 The photos were intended to be a part of his upcoming book, Angels.

-Somehow the photos were leaked and posted online, James claiming they were stolen.
+Somehow the photos were leaked and posted online with James claiming the photos were stolen.

 An anonymous source close to Kendall admits that she posed nude for the photos, but that she never consented to have them released publicly – at least, not yet.